irvinhomem/DumpFSHadoop/README.md

 - That 'busybox' is installed on the Android device/embedded Linux device
 - That there is an SSH server on the device allowing the HDFS Storage node to initiate an SSH connection to the device
 - That the devices are on the same local network (Although the testing we did was over the Internet over a VPN connection)
-- That a HDFS cluster is in existence.
+- That a HDFS cluster is present.
--

 Testing
 -------------
 Testing has been done using the following devices: